kpriyanshu2003/C-Projects/notes.md

 ```

 Here, the result variable stores the value in b, meaning the value which is to the right most is assigned.

+The Use of Comma Operator :- When we use comma operator, all the expressions within the bracket (bracket not necessary) will be executed.
+But, the rightmost expression's value will be stored in the variable.